VOLTTRON/volttron/docs/source/devguides/agent_development/Developing-Market-Agents.rst

 This method causes the market agent to join a single market.
 If the agent wishes to participate in several markets it may be called once for each market.
-The first argument is the name of the market to join and this name must be unique across the entire volttron instance because all markets are implmented by a single market service agent for each volttron instance.
+The first argument is the name of the market to join and this name must be unique across the entire volttron instance because all markets are implemented by a single market service agent for each volttron instance.
 The second argument describes the role that this agent wished to play in this market.
 The value is imported as::
     from volttron.platform.agent.base_market_agent.buy_sell import BUYER, SELLER